 Deerfield Beach POP & SUI Surgery Lawyer

 Pelvic organ prolapse (POP) and stress urinary incontinence (SUI) are common issues for women that were treated for years with dangerous and defective transvaginal mesh repair surgery.
 Our office is seeking mass tort litigation against the manufacturers of the defective mesh devices, and we want to hear from you.
-If you or a loved one has suffered complications following transvaginal mesh repair, call the Deerfield Beach POP & SUI surgery lawyers at the Leifer Law Firm today.
+If you or a loved one has suffered complications following transvaginal mesh repair, call the Deerfield Beach POP & SUI surgery lawyers at Leifer & Ramirez today.

 Causes of POP and SUI